anatolebeuzon/monitor/README.md

 As an effort to provide easy access to the project's documentation, I purposefully chose to export all methods, thus making them available through `godoc`.
 I believe it is an acceptable trade-off, as the `client` and `daemon` packages will not be distributed as libraries, and are only meant to be used through `monitorctl` and `monitord` commands.

+## About dependencies

+Dependencies are included in the `vendor/` folder to allow for one-line install with `go get`.

 # Future improvements